tldr-pages/tldr/pages/common/feroxbuster.md

 # feroxbuster

+> Simple, fast, recursive content discovery tool written in Rust.
-> Brute-forces hidden paths on web servers and more.
+> Used to brute-force hidden paths on web servers and more.
 > More information: <https://epi052.github.io/feroxbuster-docs/docs/>.

 - Discover specific directories and files that match in the wordlist with extensions and 100 threads and a random user agent: